aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

   </div>

   <div class="value-item">
-    <p><strong>Willingness</strong> to try even when I'm unsure—to learn, to be wrong, to try again, and occasionally to follow a questionable idea just to see where it goes.</p>
+    <p><strong>Willingness</strong> to try even when I'm unsure;to learn, to be wrong, to try again, and occasionally to follow a questionable idea just to see where it goes.</p>
   </div>

 </div>